 The talk “Taking Plants and People Seriously: Multispecies Entanglements in the West Papuan Oil Palm Nexus” took place on November 10, 2020 in the framework of 4A_Lab Online Seminars.

 Sophie Chao is a Postdoctoral Research Associate at the University of Sydney’s School of Philosophical and Historical Inquiry.
 Her research explores the intersections of Indigeneity, health, capitalism, and ecology in the Pacific.
-Sophie completed her PhD in anthropology at Macquarie University.
+She holds a Ph.D. in Anthropology from Macquarie University, Sydney, where she specialized in Environmental Anthropology.
 Interweaving multispecies studies with ontological anthropology, her doctoral research examined how Indigenous communities experience, conceptualize, and contest the adverse social and environmental impacts of large-scale deforestation and monocrop oil palm expansion in Indonesian West Papua.
-The resulting thesis was awarded the Australian Anthropological Society Best PhD Thesis Prize in 2019 and the John Legge Prize for Best Thesis in Asian Studies in 2020.
-Sophie previously worked for Indigenous rights organization Forest Peoples Programme in the United Kingdom and Indonesia.
+Prior to her academic appointment, Sophie Chao worked for Indigenous rights organization Forest Peoples Programme in the United Kingdom and Indonesia.
 Her scholarly research has been published in anthropological and interdisciplinary journals including Environmental Humanities, Cultural Anthropology, and Ethnos.
 For more information, please visit www.morethanhumanworlds.com.